PurpleMB/purplemb.github.io/_posts/2025-03-21-drink-game.markdown

 </p>

 <p>
 Going forward, I plan to continue developing a better sense of the ideal balance between simplicity and flexibility for systems I design.
 In order to achieve this, I am improving my diligence with creating clear, subdivided development tasks that ask direct questions and receive direct answers.
-Instead of approaching a vague task such as, "Allow the player to speak to customers", I will instead tackle more concrete tasks like allowing a player to click on an object, allowing an object to activate a UI element, and allowing a dialogue line to be typed out.
+Instead of approaching a vague task such as, "Allow the player to speak to customers", I will instead tackle more concrete objectives like allowing a player to click on an object, allowing an object to activate a UI element, and allowing a dialogue line to be typed out.
 This, combined with improving my architecture planning by spending more time considering what reasonable limitations for a system should look like, will hopefully help me to avoid some of the overengineering I partook in during the creation of <span class="book-title">Boba Eye</span>.
 </p>

 <p>